 UBS had 768 employees in Japan as of March 31, down from 868 a year earlier, according to a filing to the Financial Services Agency.
 The brokerage posted net income of 2.8 billion yen ($35 million) for the year ended March 31, compared with a loss of 2.1 billion yen a year earlier.
 Profit from bond trading fell 19 percent to 8.5 billion yen.

 Ermotti is overhauling the bank as Swiss capital rules, among the strictest in the world, make it difficult for UBS to compete in activities such as fixed-income trading.
 The bank announced an unexpected pretax loss of 2.87 billion Swiss francs ($3.1 billion) at its investment banking arm yesterday.

 The 10 biggest investment banks shared $22 billion of fixed income, currency and commodities sales and trading revenue in the second quarter, according to data compiled by Bloomberg Industries.
 JPMorgan Chase & Co.
-(JPM) ranked first, while UBS came in second to last, the data show.
+(JPM:US) ranked first, while UBS came in second to last, the data show.

 UBS will keep its advisory business, as well as equities, foreign exchange and precious metals, and will maintain facilitation capabilities in rates and credit, it said yesterday.